Frequently Asked Questions

 Almost every Friday night before the regattas, the crew team holds a pasta party at a rower’s house.
 Everyone eats massive amounts of spaghetti and garlic bread to build up their carbs for the regatta the following day, and good times are had.
-When attending a pasta party keep in mind that each rower is assigned a food item based on their seat, and that everyone should be gone by 10:30pm.
+When attending a pasta party keep in mind that each rower is assigned a food item based on their seat - and that everyone should be gone by 10:30 pm.
 Attendance is not mandatory.

-As far as location goes, the pasta parties are traditionally held at rower’s house that is close to the river, as this makes for convenient travel.
+As far as location goes, the pasta parties are traditionally held at a rower’s house that is close to the river, as this makes for convenient travel.
 For details like addresses and food assignments one should check Facebook or talk to the captains.
-Pasta Parties are lots of fun, and they provide a nice big meal before regattas.
+Pasta parties are lots of fun, and they provide a nice big meal before regattas.
 Just be sure not to eat too much!

 22. What is hosting a pasta party like?

 The first (unofficial) requirement for hosting a pasta party is proximity to the river.
 Traditionally, the team likes to hold pasta parties at a rower’s house that is relatively close as this is generally most convenient for the rest of the team.
 As far as logistics go, the host only needs to provide a house and a space to cook lots of pasta.
 The rowers provide food, drinks, plates, and utensils, and they cook the food as well.
 The team is always good about cleaning up (it may be a good idea to have a few trash bags), and there is little reason to expect that anything of major consequence will occur.
-Rowers should start to trickle in during the hour after practice, and everyone is expected to leave by 10:30pm.
+Rowers should start to trickle in during the hour after practice, and everyone is expected to leave by 10:30 pm.
 Expect anywhere from 30 to 75 rowers, especially with a team as big as ours.
-If you are interested in hosting a pasta party contact the student captains and they will plan the date with you.
+If you are interested in hosting a pasta party contact the student captains, and they will plan the date with you.

 23. Is there a lost and found at the river?

 If you’ve lost something at the river, it’s honestly tough to get it back.
 It’s always a good idea to put your name on all of your crew gear so that if you misplace it you can identify it.
 The first thing to do is ask around.
 Perhaps someone accidentally picked it up.
 The next place to check, especially if you leave your stuff inside the boathouse, is in a bin near the middle of the boathouse behind the Robinson boats.
-It is located towards outhouse, and it’s very close to where everyone leaves bags during practice.
+It is located towards the outhouse, and it’s very close to where everyone leaves bags during practice.
 Finally, there is a lost and found in the park ranger’s office.
-The ranger’s office is located adjacent to the erg room, and if she's there (knock on his door) you can ask her to look for whatever you lost in their giant pile of clothes and other items.
+The ranger’s office is located adjacent to the erg room, and if he's there (knock on his door) you can ask him to look for whatever you lost in their giant pile of clothes and other items.